goadesign/goa.design/content/design/types.md

 date = "2016-04-20T11:01:06-05:00"
 title = "Working with Data Types"
 +++
-An impotant aspect of the goa DSL resides around how types are defined and used.
+An important aspect of the goa DSL resides around how types are defined and used.
 The [Overview](overview) covers the basics of working with types and media types.
 This document takes a step back and explains the rationale for the DSL.